Manchester and Milford Railway: Construction

 The M&MR route as authorised was to run more or less direct from Lampeter through Tregaron and Devil's Bridge to Pant-mawr and Llanidloes.
 The intermediate terrain was thinly populated and had limited industrial activity, the objective being to connect Manchester and the port in southwest Wales as directly as possible.
 The M&MR now began to reconsider the wisdom of this, and decided to build to Aberystwyth from Devil's Bridge.
-Ignoring its great difficulty in raising capital, the M&MR obtained an Act in July 1861 for this extension, with additional capital authorised of £110,000, and in November 1861 the company proposed a further branch, known as the Rhayader branch, and in the Parliamentary session of 1863 a harbour branch and other connections at Aberystwyth were being proposed.
+Ignoring its great difficulty in raising capital, the M&MR obtained an act of Parliament, the Manchester and Milford Railway (Aberystwyth Branch) Act 1861 (24 & 25 Vict. c. cl) in July 1861 for this extension, with additional capital authorised of £110,000, and in November 1861 the company proposed a further branch, known as the Rhayader branch, and in the Parliamentary session of 1863 a harbour branch and other connections at Aberystwyth were being proposed.
 Now the route was to run along the east side of the River Teifi valley from Pencader via Llanybydder, Lampeter, Tregaron, Pontrhydfendigaid, Ysbyty Ystwyth and Pontrhydygroes to Devil's Bridge.
 There, a junction station would be constructed, with the main line proceeding to Llanidloes, and a branch line to Aberystwyth.